 They are collected for Marine aquariums and in some areas this collecting has substantially reduced the population.

-With their striking coloration they make an attractive addition to an aquarium, Only a mated pair may be kept in one tank and these form a monogamous relationship, If you are not certain that the pair is indeed a mated pair, it is best not to take the risk as they will fight with each other.
+With their striking coloration they make an attractive addition to an aquarium.
+Only a mated pair may be kept in one tank and these form a monogamous relationship.
+If you are not certain that the pair is indeed a mated pair, it is best not to take the risk as they will fight with each other.
 They are easy to care for and soon take food.
+They make a very attractive addition to certain types of aquariums and have a lot of character with their over sized antennae.

 BANDED CORAL SHRIMP CALASSIFICATION